 That’s a lot of moving parts.
-Even the most absurdly detailed person would have trouble keeping tabs on everything without a little assistance.
+Even the most absurdly detailed person would have trouble keeping tabs on everything without some form of content management.

-Content software condenses all of those pieces into a single — and hopefully easy to use – platform.
+Content marketing software condenses all of those pieces into a single — and user-friendly — platform.
 Need to know the status of a blog post?
-Check in on your social strategy?
-See how your drip email campaign’s doing?
+Check in on your social media strategy?
+See how your drip email marketing campaign’s doing?
 It’s all right there in one place.

 Best of all, every stakeholder can pop in and get updates on your content marketing plans whenever necessary.
-Writers, designers, social teams, marketers, executives and third-party vendors all have eyes on each cog in your content marketing machine.
-You can stay on top of the bigger picture while also keeping an eye on the finer details.
+Writers, designers, social teams, marketing teams, executives and third-party vendors all have eyes on each cog in your content marketing machine.
+You can stay on top of the bigger picture while also keeping track of the finer details.

 Now we’re getting to the good stuff.
-The world of content software is vast — much more extensive than most probably realize.
+The world of content marketing software is vast — much more extensive than most probably realize.
 If there’s a content marketing pain point, then there’s an application specifically designed to solve it.
-Need help optimizing your written content?
+Need help with content optimization?
 There’s software for that.
-Or how about giving your influencer marketing strategies a boost?
-Paid promotion, webinars, analytics (of the website, social media and funnel variety) — there’s a tool for every occasion.
+Or how about giving your social media management a boost?
+Paid promotion, email marketing, webinars, analytics (of the website, social media and funnel variety) — there’s a tool for every occasion.

-I mean, just get a load of this:
+I mean, just take a look at this: